 About the Green Impact Zone®

 The Green Impact Zone initiative is an effort to concentrate resources — with funding, coordination, and public and private partnerships — in one specific area to demonstrate that a targeted effort can literally transform a community.
-This national model for place-based investment is now underway in the heart of Kansas City's urban core.
+This national model for place-based investment began in 2009 in the heart of Kansas City's urban core.

-The project, proposed by U.S. Rep. Emanuel Cleaver II, will put people and dollars to work to strengthen neighborhoods, create jobs and improve energy efficiency.
-The initiative includes housing rehab and weatherization programs, community policing and services, job training and placement, and health and wellness programs, all built around a comprehensive neighborhood outreach program and using sustainability as a catalyst for this transformation.
+The project, first proposed by U.S. Rep. Emanuel Cleaver II, put people and dollars to work to strengthen neighborhoods, create jobs and improve energy efficiency.
+The initiative included housing rehab and weatherization programs, community policing and services, job training and placement, and health and wellness programs, all built around a comprehensive neighborhood outreach program and using sustainability as a catalyst for transformation.

 The Green Impact Zone is a 150-square block area (pdf) of Kansas City, Mo., that has experienced severe abandonment and economic decline.
 The zone has experienced extreme abandonment, with about 25 percent of its properties in vacant lots and another one-sixth in vacant structures.
-Unemployment in Kansas City, Mo., is now 11.7 percent citywide and estimated to be as much as 50 percent in parts of this zone.
-Fewer than half the homes are owner-occupied.
-Almost 20 percent of all mortgages were delinquent over the last two years.
-Median home prices for the area are under than $30,000.
+When the initiative began, unemployment was estimated to be as high as 50 percent in parts of this zone.
+Fewer than half the homes were owner-occupied.
+Almost 20 percent of all mortgages were delinquent over the previous two years.
+Median home prices for the area were below $30,000.

 - Innovative strategies to address weatherization of homes within the zone.